caraweisman/abSENSE/README.md

 Welcome!
 This is the public Git repository for abSENSE, a method that calculates the probability that a homolog of a given gene would fail to be detected by a homology search (using BLAST or a similar method) in a given species if the gene is evolving normally.

-The result of this calculation informs how one interprets the result of a homolog apparently being missing in a species.
+The result of this calculation informs how one interprets the result of a homology search failing to find homologs of a gene in some species.
 One possibility to explain such a result is that the gene is _actually absent_ from the genome in that species: a biological, and potentially interesting (e.g. if due to a gene loss or the birth of a new gene), result.

 A second explanation, often ignored, is that the homolog _is_ present in the genome of that species, but that the homology search merely lacks statistical power to detect it.
 Here, the apparent absense of the homolog is a technical/statistical limitation, and does not reflect underlying biology.

-By calculating the probability that a homology search would fail to detect a homolog _even if one were present_ and _even if it were evolving normally_ (e.g. no rate accelerations on a specific branch, potentially suggestive of biologically interesting changes), abSENSE informs the interpretation of an apparently absent homolog.
+By calculating the probability that your homology search would fail to detect a homolog _even if one were present_ and _even if it were evolving normally_ (e.g. no rate accelerations on a specific branch, potentially suggestive of biologically interesting changes), abSENSE informs the interpretation of a negative homology search result.
 If abSENSE finds that there is a high probability of a homolog being undetected even if present, you may not be as inclined to invoke a biological explanation for the result: the null model of a failure of the homology search is sufficient to explain what you observe.

 The method is explained in further detail in the paper (citation).
 There, it is applied to the specific case of lineage-specific genes, for which homologs appear absent in all species outside of a narrow lineage.
 The method itself is applicable to any case in which a homolog appears absent (e.g. a single species missing a homolog that one might interpret as a gene loss), and likewise, this code is applicable to all such cases.

-## __WEBSITE (GUI!)
-AVAILABLE FOR SIMPLE ANALYSES__
+## __GUI WEBSITE AVAILABLE FOR SIMPLE ANALYSES__

 We have a GUI website that can perform basic single-gene analyses that don't require the advanced command line options available here (see below).
 If this is your case, you may find it easier to use than downloading and running this code on the command line.